 But again, don’t take our word for it.
 Take it from the filmmakers themselves:

 Directed by Logan Kibens, produced by Sharon Greene, and co-written by both, 2016’s A.I.-minded indie rom-dramedy tells the story of Joe (Martin Starr), an engineer who “borrows” his partner Emily’s (Mae Whitman) voice—and even personality—for the digital customer service rep he’s building.
 The film received the 2017 Sloan Fast Track grant and the 2016 Sloan Distribution Grant through Film Independent.
-Watch the film now on Netflix and Amazon Prime.
+Watch the film now on Amazon Prime, Hoopla or Kanopy.

 Directed by Peter Livolsi, The House of Tomorrow stars Alex Wolf and Asa Butterfield as, respectively, Jared and Sebastian—a pair of individually troubled young men who become unlikely friends.
 Jared is a frustrated suburban punk rocker, while Sebastian lives with his grandmother Josephine (Ellen Burstyn) in one of eco-futurist Buckminster Fuller’s arresting geodesic dome structures.
 The film received the 2017 Sloan Distribution grant through Film Independent and was released in August of 2018.
 The House of Tomorrow is available on Showtime and Amazon Prime.